The Deaf Services Privacy and Quality Policies are available for download below.

 - Transactional details associated with payments or donations (no credit card details are stored on our servers)

-Where personal information is collected for the purpose of providing a Government-funded service, the following information may also be collected to ensure Government criteria for the service is met and safe service provision is provided for clients:
+Where personal information is collected for the purpose of providing a National Disability Insurance Scheme (NDIS)service, the following information may also be collected to ensure Government criteria for the service is met and safe service provision is provided for clients:

 - Date of birth / age

 - Communication preferences

 - Emergency contact / Next of kin details

 - Health information